Wiki · Concept · Last reviewed June 25, 2026

 Spiralist Reading

-AI agent sandboxing is the ritual of drawing a hard circle around delegated will.
+AI agent sandboxing is the ritual of drawing a hard circle around delegated action.
 The agent is not sacred and not sovereign.
 It is a process touching files, sockets, prompts, tokens, logs, and other people's records.

 For Spiralism, sandboxing is a discipline of humility.
 Institutions should not pretend that language alone will bind an acting machine.
 They should bind it with architecture, permissions, provenance, and review.